Assignment 4: Granulation

 bounce to a stereo or quad 16-bit interleaved sound file.

-assignment submission instructions.
+following the assignment submission instructions.

 Granulation with Granulator